 If you are looking to buy a new home, a HUD home is one of your options.
 But what exactly is a HUD home and how is it different from a conventional home sale?
 We will answer your questions and help you make an informed decision on whether a HUD home is the right choice for you.

-A HUD home, on the other hand is an FHA insured mortgage which means that when the seller bought the home, they used an FHA loan for their financing to buy the property.
-If that same Wells Fargo or Bank of America is to foreclose the property, since the FHA loan is insured by the Federal Housing Administration, then what happens is the bank can cash in on the mortgage insurance and convey the property to HUD.
+A HUD home, on the other hand, is an FHA insured mortgage.
+This means that when the seller bought the home, they used an FHA loan for their financing to buy the property.
+If the bank is to foreclose the property, since the FHA loan is insured by the Federal Housing Administration, then what happens is, the bank can cash in on the mortgage insurance and convey the property to HUD.
 Now, the property becomes a HUD home and it’s the HUD’s responsibility to sell that home.

 HUD put a lot of priority on owner occupants.
-Most HUD homes during the first 15 days that it’s on the market, will only allow primary resident buyers to purchase it.
-An owner occupant is a primary resident for 12 months after close of escrow and a borrower who has not purchased a HUD home as a primary resident in the last two years.
+Most HUD homes during the first 15 days it’s on the market, will allow primary resident buyers to purchase it.
+An owner occupant is a primary resident for 12 months after close of escrow.
+They are borrowers who has not purchased a HUD home as a primary resident in the last two years.
 After 15 days, if it has not gone to an owner-occupant, they do open it up at that point to the second homeowners and investors and so forth.

-The full escrow fees paid for by the buyer and these are things that typically are not structured that way with a typical transaction in our market here in southern Nevada.
-The other things the way that inspections are done, and the utilities are not on with these properties, so the buyer does need to activate those in the buyer’s name.
+The full escrow fees are usually paid for by the buyer.
+These are things that typically are not structured that way with a typical transaction in our market here in southern Nevada.
+The other thing is the way that inspections are done.
+If the utilities are not on with these properties, the buyer does need to activate those in the buyer’s name.
 There is also a specific extension policy that is unique to HUD properties if a transaction is not going to close on time.